What’s a tech CMO really buying when working with an agency?

 It’s rare—really rare—to see a technology company where the brand and marketing voices outnumber the technology voices.
 Many tech companies prioritize engineering first, understandably.
 Especially early on.

 A big part of the job of today’s CMO is metrics.
 Metrics are easy to understand.
-But when it comes to marketing messages and brand identity reputation—that that’s more subjective.
+But when it comes to marketing messages and brand identity reputation—that’s more subjective.

 So bringing us in is like bringing in reinforcements.